-I work on international politics, Asian affairs, and statecraft at the Free University of Brussels.
+I work on international politics, Eurasian affairs, and economic power politics at the Free University of Brussels.
 I consider myself an old-fashioned academic, striking a balance between a generalist approach and mastering detail, between asking fundamental questions and explaining the practical relevance of my answers.

-Hence, my books are thoroughly researched but also aim at a general readership.
-Most of them were widely reviewed, by publications such as the Economist, the Financial Times, the Wall Street Journal, and so forth.
+They were reviewed by publications such as the Economist, the Financial Times, the Wall Street Journal, and so forth.
 Several books were also translated, in Dutch, Chinese, Japanese, Korean, Indonesia, Italian, Spanish, Portuguese, German, Greek, and so forth.

 I have written over 40 academic papers, published in journals like International Spectator, the Journal of International Trade, the Washington Quarterly, Journal of Strategic Studies, the Journal of Common Market Studies, Journal of Contemporary China, etc.

 I lectured at universities like Harvard, Columbia, Oxford, the London School of Economics, the Central Party School, Tsinghua, Peking University, Fudan University, Delhi University, and Singapore National University.
 I am a guest lecturer at the senior staff courses of the defense academies of Belgium, the Netherlands, and the United Kingdom, as well as at the generals and ambassadors course of the NATO Defense College and several other civilian leadership training programmes in Europe.

 I had the pleasure to contribute in various ways to policy, by working as a special advisor to the First Vice-President of the European Commission for instance, by leading research projects for the European Parliament, by working with European member states on their Asia policy, and so forth.
 I serve as a corvette captain (res.) with the Belgian Armed Forces.